Portego: Function

 In a typical Venetian palace, the portego is the local passage hall that joins the water portal with the land portal.
 On the ground floor, it serves as an entrance hall for loading goods, while on the upper floors the portego is used both as a reception hall and as a passing hall to access other rooms, located on both sides.
 Furthermore, the portego was crucial in providing ventilation and air circulation for the palazzo which, especially during medieval summers, allowed for respite from the humid weather and smells emitted from the often sewer infested waterways of Venice.

 Architecture

-Usually, the portego joins the water portal and the ground portal and may passes through the court.
+Usually, the portego joins the water portal and the ground portal and may pass through the court.
 This large room is usually decorated by a multi-light polifora, its size depending on the width of the interior.
 In the traditional palazzo, for example Palazzo Loredan dell'Ambasciatore, the staircase is placed at the portego.